Our selection of dress watches (2/3)

 Notre sélection de montres habillées (2/3)

-After Lip, Orient Star and Hamilton in the first part of my subject on dress watches, here is a new selection with three new brands: Michel Herbelin, Longines and Pequignet.
+After Lip, Orient Star and Hamilton in the first part of my article on dress watches, here is a new selection with three new brands: Michel Herbelin, Longines and Pequignet.

-All watches have been tested for a period of one week with provision of loan models.
-And, obviously, there was no agreement binding BonneGueule to reproduce what I call official blabla from a marketing department.
-Ratings and opinions are completely free.
+All watches were tested for a period of one week with the provision of loan models.
+And, of course, there was no binding agreement for BonneGueule to reproduce what I call official blah blah from a marketing department.
+The assessments and opinions are completely free.

 Michel Herbelin Inspiration 1947